llnl/benchpark/docs/add-a-system-config.rst

             description="AWS instance type",
         )

-2. Specify the class initializer and resources
+2. Specify the Class Initializer and Resources
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When defining ``__init__()`` for our system, we invoke the parent